gokul-1998/handwriting_recognition/README.md

 # Handwriting OCR Readme

 ## Project Overview
-This is a simple Flask application that serves as a starting point for building a web application.
-It includes basic routes, template rendering, and database integration.
+This is a simple Flask application that extracts the text from image and perform sentiment analysis in that in web application.
+It includes basic routes, template rendering.

 ## Features
-- User authentication (Login/Signup)
-- Database integration (SQLite/PostgreSQL)
+- Image upload
+- Extration from image
-- API endpoints
+- Sentimental analysis
-- Template rendering using Jinja2
-- Static file handling (CSS, JS, Images)

 ## Installation
 ### Prerequisites